plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.1 Processing Tensions

-You are responsible for comparing the actual expression of your Role’s Purpose and Accountabilities to your vision for their ideal potential expression, to identify gaps between the two (each gap is a ***“Tension”***).
+You are responsible for comparing the actual expression of your Role’s Purpose and Redevabilités to your vision for their ideal potential expression, to identify gaps between the two (each gap is a ***“Tension”***).
 You are then responsible for trying to resolve those Tensions.

-#### 2.2.2 Processing Purpose & Accountabilities
+#### 2.2.2 Processing Purpose & Redevabilités

-You are responsible for regularly considering how to enact your Role's Purpose and each Accountability, by defining:
+You are responsible for regularly considering how to enact your Role's Purpose and each Redevabilité, by defining:

 - **(a)** ***“Next-Actions”***, which are useful actions that you could take immediately, at least in the absence of competing priorities; and
 - **(b)** ***“Projects”***, which are specific outcomes that would be useful to work towards, at least in the absence of competing priorities.